consensus-shipyard/mir/pkg/iss/README.md

 We abstract away the logic of the used consensus protocol and only define an interface - that we call "Sequenced Broadcast" (SB) - that such a consensus protocol must use to interact with ISS.

-ISS maintains a *contiguous log* of (batches of) client requests at each node.
+ISS maintains a *contiguous log* of (batches of) client transactions at each node.
 Each position in the log corresponds to a unique *sequence number* and ISS agrees on the assignment of a unique request batch to each sequence number.
 Our goal is to introduce as much parallelism as possible in assigning batches to sequence numbers